LevinJ/Supply-demand-forecasting/README.md

 1. Download the source codes from github
 2. Get data files( data_preprocessed.zip and data_raw.zip) from the author of this project report
 3. Extract data_preprocessed.zip under root directory of the project.
 After extraction, all temporary preproces dump files will be under data_preprocessed folder
 4. Extract data_raw.zip under root direcoty of the project.
-After extraction, all raw files will be under data_preprocessed folder
+After extraction, all raw files will be under data_raw folder
 5. In the console/terminal, set implement as current directory
 5. Run scripts
 	Run python didineuralmodel.py  to train/validate neural network model